 Example:

-Only vegetarian foods.
+Vegetarian only.
 Prioritize plant-based iron sources.
-Maximum budget 60 euros per week.
-Maximum preparation time 30 minutes per meal.
-No powder supplements.
+Maximum $65 budget per week.
+Maximum 30 minutes prep time per meal.
+No protein powders.

-Element 6: The examples — Show rather than tell
+Element 6: The examples — Show, don't tell

 Examples are the advanced prompter's secret weapon.
-An example is worth a thousand words of explanation.
-This technique is called few-shot prompting and it's one of the most powerful levers to get exactly the result you want.
+One example is worth a thousand words of explanation.
+This technique is called few-shot prompting, and it's one of the most powerful levers for getting exactly the result you want.

-Why it's essential: some expectations are difficult to express with words.
-The format, tone, level of detail — an example conveys all of this instantly.
+Why it's essential: some expectations are hard to express in words.
+Format, tone, level of detail — an example conveys all of this instantly.

 How to use examples: